drupal-media/d8-guide/modules/entity_browser/configuration.md

 # Configuration file structure

-Entity browsers are configuration entities that can be created either by the site builder on the UI or imported from YAML configuration files.
+Entity browsers are configuration entities that can be created [either by the site builder on the UI](modules/entity_browser/creating_browser_through_ui.md) or imported from YAML configuration files.

-To create a new browser go to /admin/config/content/entity_browser and click on "Add Entity Browser".
-Follow the wizard according to your preferences through all the steps of the creation process.

 If you are using a module that provides default or example configuration, these will be in the .yml files and will have the following structure (example entity_browser.browser.field_files.yml from the example module):